MatiasPujado/manjaro-guide/Writerside/topics/setup-system.md

 > **Advise**
 >
 > Use live distros to check your system and setup your HDDs and/or SSDs.
 The one I recommend is [Parted Magic](https://partedmagic.com/).
-> You can get it from [here](https://mega.nz/folder/l6ZR1Sha).
 >
 {style="note"}

-Once you’re ready to start formatting your drives, you can use the following steps:
+Once you are ready to start formatting your drives, you can use the following steps:

 ### 1 – Boot up from the USB Live distro {collapsible="true"}